ecronix/react-most-wanted/README.md

 * it can be updated to the latest version without any or small changes to your application and
 * if you feel strangled by the configs and setup you can `eyect` and leave the prepared path and go your own way.

-There is a large team from Facebook taking care that everithing is up to date witch makes me more confortable using this tool than any other there.
+There is a large team from Facebook taking care that everything is up to date witch makes me more confortable using this tool than any other there.
 And there are others!
 My second favorite would be [nwb](https://github.com/insin/nwb).
 I havend made applications with it but for making standalone react or react-redux components it is just fantastic.

 ### material-ui

 Because I make most of the time web applications and not "just" web pages and because I'm not a designer there is only one solution that I could use for design and that is Googles Material-UI design patterns.
-And ofcourse there is a greate react library that we can use for that [material-ui](https://github.com/callemall/material-ui).
+And ofcourse there is a greate react library that we can use for that: [material-ui](https://github.com/callemall/material-ui).

 It has most of the parts you would need for a Material-UI designed application.
 It comes with a greate feature that we can use in our application and that is `theming` or "customatisation" how they call it in they'r [documentation](http://www.material-ui.com/#/get-started/required-knowledge).

 This application uses 100% `material-ui`!
 There are no other libraries for styling.
 But there are other libraries that rely on `material-ui`.
 We will explain them in the further text.